I have been selected as one of the two recipients of the Walter John Stenason Ph.D. Fellowship 2012-2013. Thank you Walter John Stenason Foundation!

 -> Emergency Department Patient Flow Simulations using Spreadsheets (Wed Jun 22 @ 8:30am)

-Great news!
 I will be starting a Ph.D. program in September 2010 at McGill University in Montreal.
-This opportunity is part of a new six-University Collaborative Research and Training Experience (CREATE) Program on Healthcare Operations and Information Management with funding from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+This opportunity is part of a new seven-University Collaborative Research and Training Experience (CREATE) Program on Healthcare Operations and Information Management with funding from the Natural Sciences and Engineering Research Council of Canada (NSERC).